Listen to an audio file of this tool.

 Become aware of your own reactions to reading.
 Be sure that the tone and attitude you bring is one of enjoyment, curiosity, and learning.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children/teens are choosing to read, a short, specific call out is all that’s needed: “I notice you’re almost at the end of your book.
+When your child/teen is choosing to read, a short, specific call out is all that’s needed.
+“I notice you’re almost at the end of your book.
 You must be enjoying it!
 Excellent.”

 - Recognize small steps along the way.
 Appreciate your child/teen when they share about a book that they are reading.
 You can say, “I really enjoy hearing about what you are reading.
 It’s like I am reading it through an entirely different lens.”